veeran177/ML_Projects/Bank_customer_churn_prediction/README.md

-🏦 Bank Customer Churn Prediction (ML Classification Project)
+Bank Customer Churn Prediction (ML Classification Project)

 Customer churn is one of the biggest challenges faced in the banking sector.
 Retaining an existing customer is 5x cheaper than acquiring a new one.
 This project uses Machine Learning techniques to predict whether a customer is likely to leave the bank, enabling proactive retention strategies.

 This repository contains a clean, analysis-first, ML pipeline to understand churn behavior and build predictive models.

-📁 Project Structure
+Project Structure
 Bank_customer_churn_prediction/
-│
 ├── Bank_customer_churn_prediction_system.ipynb   # Main notebook
 ├── Bank_churn.csv                                 # Dataset
 ├── README.md
-└── assets/                                        # Visuals (optional)

-🎯 Objective
+Objective

 Analyze customer behaviour
 Identify which factors cause churn
 Build ML models to predict customer churn
 Compare model performance
 Provide actionable insights

-📌 Dataset Description
+Dataset Description
 The dataset contains 10,000 bank customers with features like:

 Feature	Description